Lone wolf terrorism: 20th century

 Most 20th century lone wolf attacks were ineffective and did not have a large impact.
-An early case was Joseph Tommasi of the National Socialist Liberation Front who argued that, since the public would never become a revolutionary force, they could only have an impact if individuals took up arms; several members of his group did as he suggested, but there was little impact except jail sentences for the perpetrators.
 In its widespread usage in the far-right, it emerged in a period of trouble for the American movement.
 The movement was scattered between several smaller groups in the 1980s; in the 1960s they had been relatively centralized in the American Nazi Party led by George Lincoln Rockwell.
+An early case was Joseph Tommasi of the National Socialist Liberation Front who argued that, since the public would never become a revolutionary force, they could only have an impact if individuals took up arms; several members of his group did as he suggested, but there was little impact except jail sentences for the perpetrators.

 In contrast to the European far-right, which was largely a law enforcement issue and not much of a threat to the state (though there were one off cases of far-right lone wolves in Europe, e.g. Swedish serial killer John Ausonius), the American far-right had immense amounts of weaponry at its disposal.
 Many of these far-right groups became explicitly revolutionary: The Covenant, the Sword, and the Arm of the Lord at one point issued a declaration of war on the US government, while The Order embarked on a string of murders and robberies.
 Joseph Paul Franklin, a racist serial killer who was expelled from the American Nazi Party, became an early lone wolf killer, killing several people over a period of two decades; however, he never attributed his crimes to an ideology while committing them, so his crimes had no actual terrorist impact until after he was caught.

 The US government, made aware of the danger of such groups due to the actions of the Order, cracked down on many far-right organizations.
 After the Waco siege, the Ruby Ridge standoff, and several other instances the far-right became even more paranoid, and civil suits filed by groups like the Southern Poverty Law Center (SPLC) eliminated or affected many of the groups.
 Other groups were infiltrated, by both government agents and organizations like the Anti-Defamation League.
 This led to distrust and discontent spreading among these movements.
 As a result of these organizational problems, white supremacist Louis Beam promoted the similar tactic and his particular conception of leaderless resistance, in an essay titled "Leaderless Resistance", where he argued that due to the government persecution of organized movements a solution could be found in "non-organization".